guacsec/guac-docs/expanding-your-view.md

 - Collects the PURLs of its dependency packages
 - Queries the deps.dev database automatically to grab the source, OpenSSF scorecard, and its dependency information
-- Links this back to the original top-level artifact of the SBOM
+- Links this information back to the original top-level artifact of the SBOM

 This process is recursive, meaning that the PURLs that the dependency relies on will also be queried!

 We can pull the logs from Kubernetes to see which packages deps.dev collector
 found:

-**NOTE**: the name of the pod will be different per instantiation, please use the name from your cluster
+**NOTE**: The name of the pod will be different per instantiation, please use the name from your cluster.

 ```bash
 kubectl logs depsdev-collector--<IDENTIFIER>